tuur29/FrietDB/README.md

 ## Development server

-### Frontend

-Run `npm start` for a dev server.
+Run `npm run all` for a full dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The frontend will automatically reload if you change any of the source files.

-### Backend
+### More options

-Make sure there is a MongoDB service with a database called 'frietdb' running. go to `./server/` and also execute `npm start` there.
+- `npm start` : runs only frontend Angular 4 app
+- `npm run mongo` : runs backend MongoDB server
+- `npm run express` : runs backend Express.js server
+- `npm run server` : runs all backend servers

 ## Build & Deploy